wlai-lp/faas/README.md

 - do `lpf invoke [function name] -l` (-l for local)

 # use settings.json to include parameters
+- including secrets
+- do not include sensitive data init
+- add sensitive data in settings.json.local for local dev
 ## TODO example

 # TO Debug in VSCcode (can't get it working)